 Crafting a curriculum that all students can access, I develop courses that invite and celebrate the participation of students with a broad range of interests and from diverse backgrounds.
 The curriculum of a given class is designed to expand on my students’ educational and personal experiences within their studio practices by facilitating the exploration of other methods and points of view.
 Hands-on, personalized choice with assignments that reflect student interest increases retention, engagement, and meaningful content.
 I see myself serving as a guide through discussions and critiques, encouraging risk-taking with original ideas, and supporting critical thinking and artistic problem-solving.
 Students are challenged by an atmosphere that prioritizes inquiry, thus are subsequently supported by the thoughtful construction of positive classroom culture through initial and ongoing team-building activities.
 A sense of trust is built for all students to feel included and supported in taking risks and thus potentially expanding their studio practice.

-Asking pertinent questions and following the threads of research (which encompass seeing art exhibitions firsthand, site-specific visits, interviews, and films as well as text, to name a few resources) are an invaluable part of my personal art-making process.
-With this in mind, I actively build foundational structures in the classroom which encourage multiple methodologies and be carried forward into a student’s future core practices.
-Assignments utilize common essential questions, readings, and structured framework within the syllabus.
-Still, students have the flexibility to discover new and interesting themes they want to pursue with those over-arching questions in mind, allowing for deeper conversations within the group.
+Asking pertinent questions and following the threads of research (which encompass seeing art exhibitions firsthand, site-specific visits, interviews, and films as well as text, to name a few resources) are an invaluable part of my art-making process.
+With this in mind, I actively build foundational structures in the classroom which encourage multiple methodologies and can be carried forward into a student’s future core practices.
+Assignments utilize common essential questions, readings, and structured frameworks within the syllabus.
+Still, students have the flexibility to discover new and exciting themes they want to pursue with those over-arching questions in mind, allowing for deeper conversations within the group.
 Sharing work through critiques, readings, presentations, discussions, and research into art practices drives the curriculum and serves as a peer-support system.
-Students practice how to speak thoughtfully and articulately about their own work and the work of others in constructive and respectful ongoing dialogues.
+Students practice how to speak thoughtfully and articulately about their work and the work of others in constructive and respectful ongoing dialogues.